-Here are some quick tips to choosing the right natural hair products, the first time:
+Here are some quick tips for choosing the right natural hair products.

 Find out what your hair type is

 No, I’m not suggesting that you conform to yet another label that may affect your role in society.

 The following list of hair types is important to know because they help you discover which products, and more importantly, which ingredients your hair loves.

 Textured hair trailblazer, Andre Walker, who happens to be Oprah’s hairstylist, came up with the hair type system to help us solve our hair care woes, hun.

 - Curly (3a, 3b, 3c)

 If you didn’t spot the semblance of your hair type from the above image or want to be extra sure of what your hair type is, you can also take this quick quiz by NaturallyCurly.com: texture quiz

 I also completed the quiz and the result was spot on.

 Also, you can have more than one hair type.
 I definitely have type 4a hair but I have some type 3c curls lingering near my crown.